 really bad guys.)

-Meanwhile -- and this is the giant hole in the side of the
+Meanwhile — and this is the giant hole in the side of

-been used to hack millions of people, organizations, and whole
+that have been used to hack millions of people, organizations,

-countries -- like those in the Equifax hacking -- go
+and whole countries — like those in the Equifax hacking

-practically unaddressed, even though they could easily be
+— go practically unaddressed, even though they could

 I'll outline the most successful, thus most used, hacking

 vulnerability and social engineering is the general hacking